sergiofasilva/object-state-history/README.md

 // Change the value of a property objHistory.a = 3;

+// Add a new property
+objHistory.e = 6;

-// Change the value of multiple properties objHistory.merge({ c: 3, d: 4 });
+// Change or add multiple properties objHistory.merge({ c: 3, d: 4 });

 // Replace the entire object